 3 Day Summer Minibus Tour: South Coast, Glacier Hike, Golden Circle with Optional Ice Cave

 Are you ready for the adventure?

-You’ll also be taken to the famous South Coast.
+You’ll be taken to the famous South Coast.
 Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
-You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, where you’ll also get the chance to explore Europe’s largest glacier.
-You also have the opportunity to add the mighty Dragon Glass Katla Ice Cave.
+You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, where you’ll get the chance to explore Europe’s largest glacier.
+If you’re up for more, add the mighty Dragon Glass Katla Ice Cave as an extra.

 Geysir Geothermal Area